 Rose-ringed parakeets are one of the most popular species of birds found around the world today, and that popularity stems from their adorable appearance and amazing personality.
 They’re entertaining to be around, but they can also be a huge handful for owners new to keeping birds.

 These parakeets come in three color varieties: grey-white, white-grey striped, and white with dark blue on the head and the back.
 All three of these color variations look lovely!

-One major benefit to owning a rose-ringed parakeet is its beautiful colors that come in variations of blue, yellow, pied, albino, and others.
-They weigh about 130 grams, are about 10-15 inches long, and live approximately 20 years.
+One major benefit to owning a rose-ringed parakeet is seeing their beautiful colors that come in variations of blue, yellow, pied, albino, and others.
+They weigh about 130 grams, are about 10–15 inches long, and live approximately 20 years.